Skip to main content

 To improve the resilience of the nation's infrastructure to climate change, the Executive Director of the United States Global Change Research Program or other federal entity designated by the Executive Office of the President should work with relevant agencies to identify for decision makers the "best available" climate-related information for infrastructure planning and update this information over time.

-The Executive Office of the President did not comment on this recommendation.
-As of January 2023, according to officials from the Office of Science and Technology Policy, the U.S. Global Change Research Program (USGCRP) is developing a Climate Resilience Information System (CRIS) that will provide access to the "best available" climate-related information.
-USGCRP continues to work on the development of CRIS.
+As of January 2023, according to officials from the Office of Science and Technology Policy (OSTP), the U.S. Global Change Research Program (USGCRP) is developing a Climate Resilience Information System (CRIS) that will provide access to the "best available" climate-related information.
 OSTP, in coordination with USGCRP and NOAA, released the Climate Mapping for Resilience Assessments (CMRA) portal in September 2022.
-CMRA allows users to plan for climate change across five hazards.
 CMRA is an example of the type of information resource that CRIS will more efficiently enable, once fully established.
-In addition, On March 22, 2023, the Office of Science and Technology Policy (OSTP) released a report titled "Selecting Climate Information to Use in Climate Risk and Impact Assessments: Guide for Federal Agency Climate Adaptation Planners."
-Further, a report released on March 22, 2023 by the National Science and Technology Council with OSTP involvement titled "A Federal Framework and Action Plan for Climate Services" provided recommendations and next steps to implement a coherent federal approach to climate services.
+In addition, on March 22, 2023, OSTP released a report titled "Selecting Climate Information to Use in Climate Risk and Impact Assessments: Guide for Federal Agency Climate Adaptation Planners."
+Further, a report released on March 22, 2023, by the National Science and Technology Council with OSTP involvement titled "A Federal Framework and Action Plan for Climate Services" provided recommendations and next steps to implement a coherent federal approach to climate services.
 Should the guidance and recommendations within these reports be implemented over time, it may address elements of this recommendation.
+As of March 12, 2024, according to OSTP officials, CRIS continues to mature, though slowly, due to fiscal constraints and the need to balance against emerging related priorities.
+In 2023, there were two important advances that are related to this recommendation, according to OSTP officials.
+First, the Fifth National Climate Assessment (NCA5) was released, including a new generation (CMIP6) of future climate projections and downscaled derivative products.
+In addition to the information selected for inclusion in NCA5, USGCRP also released the NCA Interactive Atlas which provides digital access to downscaled climate projections maps that show projections of future conditions in the United States.
+The same updated data will be imported into CMRA.
+According to OSTP officials, this combination of the most recent output from the climate modeling community, and advanced downscaled products presented in the NCA Interactive Atlas and, soon, in CMRA represent the "best available" climate-related information for infrastructure planning (as well as other decisions related to future climate).
+These activities partially address the recommendation.
+GAO has ongoing work evaluating progress toward implementing this and other recommendations related to climate information and will revisit this recommendation after publication of the ongoing work.

 U.S. Global Change Research Program